Woods–Saxon potential

-The Woods–Saxon potential is a mean field potential for the nucleons (protons and neutrons) inside the atomic nucleus, which is used to describe approximately the forces applied on each nucleon, in the nuclear shell model for the structure of the nucleus.
+The Woods–Saxon potential is a mean field potential for the nucleons (protons and neutrons) inside the atomic nucleus, which is used to describe approximately the forces applied to each nucleon, in the nuclear shell model for the structure of the nucleus.
+The potential is a logistic function with midpoint equal to the nuclear radius and scaling factor interpreted as a "surface thickness".
 The potential is named after Roger D. Woods and David S. Saxon.

 The form of the potential, in terms of the distance r from the center of nucleus, is: